trailofbits/necessist/README.md

 ## Semantic versioning policy

-We reserve the right to change what syntax Necessist ignores by default, and to consider such changes non-breaking.
+We reserve the right to change the following, and to consider such changes non-breaking:

+- the syntax that Necessist ignores by default

+Changes to the following will be accompanied by a bump of at least Necessist's minor version:

+- the order in which removal candidates are output
+- the order in which records are stored in necessist.db

 ## Goals